libcy/ayu-adaptive/README.md

-A modification of [vscode-ayu](https://github.com/dempfi/ayu) and with Atom's one dark UI.
+A modification of [vscode-ayu](https://github.com/teabyii/vscode-ayu) and with Atom's one dark style.

 ## Install